93jy/quartz/content/notes/The Smartest Guys in the Room.md

 - Book
 ---
 [Books](notes/Books.md) #book
-Date summarised:
+Date summarised: 2022.10.24
+There is also a documentary (seemingly free on Youtube?) based on this book

-## The book in 3 sentences
+> [!tldr] The book in 3 sentences
+> - Describes in vivid detail the story of Enron from birth to spectacular demise, how a group of 'brilliant' people got ahead of themselves to create a huge company with fictitious profits through off-balance sheet debt and financial machinations (and believing their own lies in the process), which led to the inevitable end
+> - Greed and [incentives](notes/C_Incentives.md) are a big reason for the disastrous way the company was run
+> - Groupthink and not having or accepting an outside opinion (among all parties: Enron executives, bankers, auditors, stock analysts, credit rating agencies...)

 ## Impressions
-Can relate strongly to many aspects of the book in my current experience in a deal-making team facing the 'obstacles' such as stakeholders like *risk management*, auditors, regulators, internal departments.
-Frank will love this book as it shows the consequence of going too far in on the *influencing* and bending all the (accounting) rules to your will, for the sake of business.
+- Can relate to many aspects of the book in my current experience in a deal-making team facing the 'obstacles' such as stakeholders like *risk management*, auditors, regulators, internal departments.
+The Risk Management department will love this book as a cautionary tale laying out the consequence of going too far in on the *influencing* and bending all the (accounting) rules to your will, for the sake of business.

-Down the slippery slope ... as the Enron executives get more and more confident in their accounting tricks and concoct increasingly outrageous schemes to pocket more money for themselves
+- They went down the slippery slope as the Enron executives get more and more confident in their accounting tricks and concoct increasingly outrageous schemes to pocket more money for themselves

-Smoking their own dope / hive mind / any dissent shot down, making it hard for anyone to present an alternative viewpoint that closer reflected reality
+- Smoking their own dope / hive mind / any dissent shot down, making it hard for anyone to present an alternative viewpoint that closer reflected reality

-[Incentives](notes/C_Incentives.md): reason for the disastrous way the company was run

-Everything done in service of the quarterly earnings reports, which drove the stock price
+- Everything done in service of the quarterly earnings reports, which drove the stock price

-Words and hype are meaningless / just hot air when underlying it all is nothing.
+- Words and hype are meaningless / just hot air when underlying it all is nothing.
 We all know this fact, but this was routinely highlighted in this story.
 The Enron executives repeatedly tried to drum up support for the stock / their crooked fellow executives ('highest faith and confidence'...) in times of crisis.
 The 'narrative' / spin doctors' efforts can only go so far, and the glib rhetoric could not save the company

-Messiah/god complex - thinking that they could singlehandedly save the company
+- Messiah/god complex - thinking that they could singlehandedly save the company
-## How the book changed me
-*How my life / behaviour / thoughts / ideas have changed as a result of reading the book*

-## Top 3(+) quotes
+- Rules vs principles: technically, many aspects of their shenanigans were legal if one were to interpret rules and rules, even if they were blatantly going against principles.
+Fastow was a master of finding loopholes in the rules
 ---
 ## Summary + Notes
+(not complete)
 - Many of the high level people got there because they **got things done** - so execution is very important (seems like motherhood statement, but in reality it's quite hard to see things through to completion, so being able to do so is a skill)
 	- p76 opposite: "Enron could talk a good game, but they didn't deliver" (too focused on dealmaking)
 - 2022.06.23: Interesting to see the wheeling and dealing in corporate America, something like Succession.
 Boardroom battles, takeover bids, cozying up with important people politicians.
 A whole different world.